 Notice that changing the value for a changes the vertical intercept.
-Since a is multiplying the b^x term, a acts as a stretch factor, not as a shift.
-Notice also that the long run behavior for all of these functions is the same because the growth factor did not change.
+Since a is multiplying the b^x term, a acts as a vertical stretch factor, not as a shift.
+Notice also that the long run behavior for all of these functions is the same because the growth factor did not change and none of these a values introduced a vertical flip.